plating, anodizing, & finishing Q&As since 1989

 After it rusts, you need to boil the parts in distilled water for 25 to 30 minutes.
 This will convert the red oxide to black oxide.
 When you remove them they will look like they are covered in black velvet.

-Use de-greased fine 00 steel wool [affil link on Amazon] to remove the velvet coating.
+Use de-greased fine 00 steel wool [on eBay or Amazon affil link] to remove the velvet coating.
 Underneath you will have a gun metal gray surface.
 Repeat the above process as required to obtain the blue you want.

 After you have the color desired, soak the parts in water displacing oil for 24 hours.
 After soaking, rub the parts with a paper towel.